lkuper/dissertation/talks/defense.md

 So if you want to have a combined freeze and quiesce operation, it would have to take that handler pool as an argument as well.
 And a freeze that just takes an LVar argument is the most general thing because sometimes you want to freeze something even when no handlers are involved -- like with the shopping cart, maybe you want to freeze and return the cart contents, but there were no handlers involved.
 Having said that, in the LVish calculus for which we prove determinism there are actually two freezes: there's simple freeze that just takes an LVar argument, and there's a construct called "freeze-after" that combines registering a handler with an LVar, starting the computation off (say, by inserting that first starting node in the set), quiescing the computation, and finally freezing it.
 And in our library we actually provide a bunch of combinators that bring together these different pieces.
 So the way I wrote it here, with explicitly quiescing and then freezing -- I wouldn't have had to do it that way.

+## (roadmap)

+[TODO: figure out what to say here -- something about the part of the proof that I'm going to talk about.]

 ## (proof)

+[TODO: revise this; probably focus on determinism]

 So how do we prove this property?
 Well, the key to getting to quasi-determinism is that we prove a local confluence lemma, which says that if we start from that starting configuration sigma and we can step in two different ways from it, then there exists some third configuration sigma_c that those two, sigma_a and sigma_b, can each step to in no more than one step.
 Actually, this property is really "local quasi-confluence" which means that either this is true, or one of sigma_a and sigma_b steps to error.
 I've actually left out all the error cases in this picture, both for quasi-determinism and for quasi-confluence, to keep it simple, but the error cases are actually straightforward, and this case is where all the action is.